r4victor/tenthousandmeters/content/blog/python_bts_02.md

 SyntaxError: invalid syntax
 ```

-If an input is correct, then the parser organizes it according to the rules of the grammar.
+If the input is correct, then the parser organizes it according to the rules of the grammar.
 A grammar defines the syntax of a language.
 The notion of a formal grammar is so crucial for our discussion that, I think, we should digress a little to remember its formal definition.

 According to the classic definition, a grammar is a tuple of four items:

-* $N$ – a finite set of terminal symbols, or simply terminals (usually denoted by lowercase letters).
+* $\Sigma$ – a finite set of terminal symbols, or simply terminals (usually denoted by lowercase letters).
-* $\Sigma$ – a finite set of nonterminal symbols, or simply nonterminals (usually denoted by uppercase letters).
+* $N$ – a finite set of nonterminal symbols, or simply nonterminals (usually denoted by uppercase letters).
 * $P$ – a set of production rules.
 In the case of context-free grammars, which include the Python grammar, a production rule is just a mapping from a nonterminal to any sequence of terminals and nonterminals like $A \to aB$.
 * $S$ – one distinguished nonterminal.